 Some of Sean’s publications include:

-Dr. Cox teaches Population and Community Ecology (REM 611), Simulation Modeling in Natural Resource Management (REM 612), Applied Ecology and Sustainable Environments (REM 311), and Advanced Methods in Fisheries Assessment (REM 614).
+Dr. Cox teaches Risk Assessment and Decision Analysis (REM 625), Simulation Modeling in Natural Resource Management (REM 612), and Advanced Methods in Fisheries Assessment (REM 614).